Private Event Info Guide | Time Out On Pine

 Includes edited social media/event photos from your celebration.

-What can count toward it?
+What can count toward your minimum?

 Hosted bar packageBuffet traysDJ serviceDrink ticketsApproved event add-ons

+Cash bar and guest-paid purchases do not count toward the host's minimum spend.
 Weekdays, daytime events, and non-peak time blocks are usually more flexible than prime weekend nights.

 The Fine Print